8 Bodybuilding Myths Analyzed and Explained

 There are not a few women who are worried that training will get out of hand and end up looking too muscular.
 This is another of the myths that we want to banish in this article: that men and women have to follow different training plans.

-This objection to acquiring an overly muscular figure is really unfounded, and it is that hard training does not turn anyone into a bodybuilder.
+This objection to acquiring an overly muscular figure is unfounded, and it is that hard training does not turn anyone into a bodybuilder.
 Women have less testosterone in their bodies and it costs them more than men to gain muscle.

 Training with weights and dumbbells tightens and shapes our bodies.
 Muscle building strengthens our legs, defines our arms, and gives us a firm butt, among other things.
 The fear of ending up looking like a bodybuilder makes no sense in a non-professional fitness context.